 If you think about it, asking a woman questions without caring about the answer is irritating.

 What if she’s tired and had a long day?
 Maybe her voice is tired.
 Now, she’s answering questions that you don’t even care about.

 It’s almost insulting actually.
 Well, it is insulting.
 It’s irritating.

 If you’re talking about something that you are excited about or you’ve noticed about her, think of it as an offering to her.

 You’re offering her something.

-If you’re asking her questions especially if you’re just trying to fill space with words, you’re pulling from her.
+If you’re asking her questions, even if open-ended questions and especially if you’re just trying to fill space with words, you’re pulling from her.

 That said, if you’re very interested in what her answer is and there’s already a good vibe and rapport there, asking a question can be fantastic.

 At that point, she wants to invest in the conversation because she likes you.